 What is RFID?

-SXSW uses Radio Frequency Identification (“RFID”) technology to authenticate our credentials and discourage counterfeiting.
-An RFID chip is embedded into each SXSW badge and wristband, which can be read by scanners placed in SXSW venues or used by SXSW staff or volunteers.
-SXSW scans credentials at most SXSW events at the time of entry, including at SXSW panels, and reserves the right to scan your badge at any time.
+SXSW uses Radio Frequency Identification (“RFID”) technology to authenticate our credentials, discourage counterfeiting, and monitor venue capacities.
+An RFID chip is embedded into each SXSW badge and wristband, which can be read by SXSW managed scanners placed in SXSW venues or used by SXSW staff or volunteers.
+SXSW scans credentials at most SXSW events at the time of entry, including at SXSW conference sessions, and reserves the right to scan your badge at any time.
 If a company other than SXSW asks to scan your badge, don’t hesitate to ask them the purpose of the scan.
+Badge scans by companies other than SXSW are not required for you to gain access to a SXSW event.
+Please see our information on Lead Retrieval available at https://www.sxsw.com/lead-retrieval.

 Information Collected Using RFID